 How long does acclimation take?
 The acclimation time depends on a variety of factors, including geographic area, current climate conditions, and the moisture content of the subflooring.
 Before installing your new hardwood floors, it’s important to use a moisture meter to determine the moisture content of the materials and compare it to the subflooring.
 When the numbers differ by 2 percent for plank flooring or 4 percent for 2 ¼ inch flooring, you can move forward with the installation.
 Always check with the manufacturer for specific recommendations.

 Contact us for assistance.
 We take great pride in satisfying our customers with beautiful, correctly installed hardwood floors.
-Contact us or visit https://www.impressionsflooring.com/ to learn more about installing your hardwood flooring.
+Contact us at www.impressionsflooring.com/ask-the-experts to learn more about installing your hardwood flooring.